brendonsoto/knowledge-notes/_TO-LEARN--MISC.md

 Electricity + Music
 - How to determine how much wattage is needed to move a speaker
     - context: thinking about making my own 3" guitar amp

+Jobs/Companies:
+- The lifecycle of a startup.
+What do the different series mean?
+Why is that information important?